 This applies to you studying on campus or off campus, including field trips and camps.

-Apprentices are treated like any other student, however, as your employer considers you to be at work while studying at TAFE SA, you should direct any workers compensation claim to your employer if you are injured.
+Apprentices are treated like any other student, however, as your employer considers you to be at work while studying at TAFE SA, you should direct any Return to Work claim to your employer if you are injured.

 Students on a formal Vocational Placement are covered for some hospital, ambulance and other medical expenses.
 Your lecturer will discuss this with you before you undertake the placement.